SumiSastri/nodeJs-and-server-side-javascript/globals/README.md

 We can either load modules that have shipped with our installation of Node, or modules that we install with npm, or other modules that we create, just other Node files in our directory structure.

-## The path object and its methods
+## The Path object and its methods

 The path object is accessed via a module and gives us tools that we can use to help us work with path strings.